JarrettBillingsley/adi/notes.md

 		- remove *all* outrefs from terms
 		- remove all outrefs *period* (for each BB span, remove range of outrefs for that span)
 		- redefine each span to be unknown
-			- *should adjacent unknown spans be coalesced?
-I think yes*
 	- remove the function from the FuncIndex

-- wait. wouldn't the owners be the ones *initiating the changes in the first place?*
-	- like. why would we be changing the span map without them knowing?
-- for example, if the user selects some stuff in the interface and chooses "undefine"...
-	- we'd use the span map to *find the owners*
-	- but then *tell the owners directly* to change/delete themselves
-	- then *they* would tell the span map "change/undefine me plz"
-- we could go a step further and say that *undef <-> code/data is OK*, but **code <-> data is not**
-	- if you wanna go between them, have to undefine them and then redefine anew
-	- the interface might let you "go directly" but underneath this is what it does

-## Span map rules

-1. can only go between unk and non-unk.
-	- adjacent unk spans are coalesced.
-2. span map is not directly modified.
-	- exists in service of code and data indexes.
-3. spans can be deleted or shortened...
-	- but can't have their *starts* changed.
-	- have to delete existing span and make a new one for that.
-4. spans cannot be bisected.
-	- that leaves two non-contiguous spans with the same owner, which makes no sense
-	- have to shorten existing span, then create new span

 ## Analysis algorithm